Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/visualization-types/choropleth-map/Choropleth-map.md

   <img src="images/chart-types-choropleth.png" alt="Select choropleth map visualization from the list of chart types" class="responsive-img" width="75%"/>

-3. In the *Choropleth Data* section, select the US States map from the *Map* dropdown menu.
+3. In the *Choropleth Data* section, select the US States map from the *Map* drop-down menu.
 An outline of the United States map will be displayed on the screen.

   <img src="images/list-available-maps.png" alt="List of available maps" class="responsive-img" width="85%"/>